Lora-net/radio_firmware_images/lr1110/modem/README.md

 ### [v1.0.7]

+#### DevNonce

 After a modem reset, the join-request value DevNonce, usually increasing from one join-request to the other, could decrease from 1 to 9 units.
-As a consequence, a join server with DevNonce verificationenabled could drop the related join requests until the value gets higher than the one before reset.
+As a consequence, a join server with DevNonce verification enabled could drop the related join requests until the value gets higher than the one before reset.
 This means that some join-requests will never be answered by the join server.

 This limitation will be mainly evident during the modem development & evaluation phases, as device should not reset in production phase.